 How to increase my HRV?
 Is-it possible?

 Just like running improve cardiac health, Heart Rate Variability can also be improved by changing our behavior.

 While sleeping, the Heart Rate Variability will increase.
 In 2013, Gouin et al. from the University of Concordia showed that HRV could predict sleep quality.
 Pay attention to your bedtime routine and make sure to sleep enough.
 Recently snoring was also shown as having an impact on the beat-to-beat variability.
-Tracking HRV at night is a good way to analyze sleep quality indirectly and potentially implement the necessary changes to improve it.
+Tracking HRV at night is an excellent way to analyze sleep quality indirectly and potentially implement the necessary changes to improve it.

 Meditating and relaxing is a sure way to turn on the parasympathetic branch of the autonomous system.
 Tyagi and Cohen reviewed 59 studies involving 2358 participants practicing Yoga.
 The results were unambiguous and showed that Meditation and Yoga affected cardiac autonomic regulation and increased HRV.

 Only five minutes for ten days was enough to improve Heart Rate Variability.
 Recently, Boris Bornemann et al. published their research on the benefits of mental contemplating training on the up-regulation of HRV in the prestigious journal Nature.
-The results were clear.
+The results were unambiguous.
 After three months of training, voluntary regulation of HF-HRV was significantly increased.

 It comes as no surprise that nutrition has an impact on our health.
 Overweight adults are at higher risk of diabetes, high blood pressure, cancer, and many other lifestyle-related diseases.
 HRV is not only a biomarker of mental health but also of physical health.
 Improving your diet is an easy way to feel better and be healthier and has also proven to reduce Heart Rate Variability.

 Numerous scientific studies found a link between low calories or even a Mediterranean diet and an increase in HRV.
 Interestingly, eating a lot of fishes or fish oil supplements were also associated with a high HRV.